The ultimate guide to intermittent fasting 20:4

 How to start intermittent fasting 20:4

-You could jump right in… but we recommend doing some planning to ensure you’ll have the best chance of success.
+If your healthcare team is on board with the concept, you could jump right in … but we recommend doing some planning to ensure you’ll have the best chance of success.

 How to find the best window for you